Volunteer Session Programme April – June 2023 [PDF Download]

 Although sadly, the externally funded Rivers and People project came to an end in July 2013, the project has lived on thanks to the partnerships that developed with organisations and individuals with a passion for Lewisham’s waterways.
 A eager bunch of volunteers were keen to continue the good work started by the Rivers and People Project and so now regularly help out along Lewisham’s rivers.
-Every Tuesday they can be found in either Ladywell Fields, Cornnmill Gardens, Brookmill Park or Chinbrook Meadows working hard to improve our rivers.
+Every Tuesday they can be found in either Ladywell Fields, Cornnmill Gardens, Brookmill Park, Manor Park or Chinbrook Meadows working hard to improve our rivers.

 This programme of events is run in partnership between London Borough of Lewisham and Glendale Grounds Management.
 It is a project that offers opportunities for you to improve your fitness by taking part in practical river bankside management related activities in our rivers.
 It is a great way to visit areas of Lewisham that you never knew existed while lending a helping hand to improve water habitats for wildlife within the Borough.